-Start patio season off right with these Sun Dried Tomato Quinoa Patties!
+Start patio season off right with these healthy quinoa patties.
 They are vegetarian, packed with protein, and you can bake them in the oven or on the grill.
+So, go make these Sun-Dried Tomato Quinoa Patties, stat!

 After spending most days testing (retesting) and creating new recipes in the Fit Foodie kitchen, @linleyshands heads home and spends the night in their own kitchen, making dinner, and most likely enjoying a glass of red wine.
 I realized last week that I spend about 85% of my week cooking– yes, that is a heck of a lot of time in the kitchen.
 I can’t help it.
 I gravitate to the kitchen in every house that I am in.
 People always ask if I ever get sick of cooking or will ask if I’d rather not cook when I get home from work.
 Honestly, the kitchen is my happy place.